jigyasaagarwal/jigyasaagarwal/README.md

 ### Hi there 👋 I am Jigyasa Agarwal
+### I am a 3rd year undergraduate student majoring in Computer Science from VIT Chennai
 <!--
 **jigyasaagarwal/jigyasaagarwal** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.